fpoirotte/pssht/README.rst

 pssht uses the Dependency Injection component from the Symfony2 framework for its configuration.
 Have a look at the default `pssht.xml
 <https://github.com/fpoirotte/pssht/blob/master/pssht.xml>`_
-for ways to configure pssht.
+configuration file for ways to customize pssht.

 Compatibility